Jerry St. Juste

-Jeremiah Israël "Jerry" St. Juste (born 19 October 1996) is a Dutch professional footballer who plays as a centre-back for Liga Portugal 2 club Sporting CP B.
+Jeremiah Israël "Jerry" St. Juste (born 19 October 1996) is a Dutch professional footballer who plays as a centre-back for Eredivisie club Feyenoord.

 Early life

 St. Juste was born in Groningen to a Dutch mother and a Kittitian father.
 He grew up with three siblings.
 His brother Benjamin is a former Heerenveen and Groningen youth player, and has played futsal for VV Pelikaan.
 His other brother Yoshua plays futsal for the Netherlands national futsal team.
 His sister Naomi works as a fashion model and television actress in the Netherlands.

 Club career

 Heerenveen

-St. Juste started his career for SV Marum.
-In summer 2007 he joined to Jong Heerenveen.
+St. Juste started his career at SV Marum.
+In the summer of 2007, he joined SC Heerenveen's reserve team.

 He made his Eredivisie debut on 24 January 2015 against Vitesse.
 He replaced Joost van Aken in injury time in a 4–1 home win.
 On 16 January 2016, he scored first Eredivisie goal in a 5–2 away defeat against Zwolle.